2i2c-org/docs/support.md

 When you send us a support email, we'll try and resolve your issue via the following process:

 - The email to `support@2i2c.org` will open up a ticket in [the 2i2c FreshDesk account](https://2i2c.freshdesk.com).
-  This is a private space where 2i2c engineers can communicate with you and one another aronud the issue.
+  This is a private space where 2i2c engineers can communicate with you and one another around the issue.
 - We will investigate to understand what kind of issue is at hand.
   2i2c provides support for major infrastructure problems, outages, or upgrades.
   It doesn't provide support for daily workflow questions like debugging tracebacks in Python libraries.
 - If needed, we'll open an issue in [our `infrastructure` repository](https://github.com/2i2c-org/infrastructure) in order to track the steps needed to resolve this issue.
 - Throughout this process, we'll communicate with you via the `support@2i2c.org` address.
-You arealso  welcome to follow along and discuss in any issues that we createif you prefer.
+You are also  welcome to follow along and discuss in any issues that we may create if you prefer.
 - When the issue is resolved, we'll send you a confirmation via `support@2i2c.org`, and we'll close the support issue.